I was watching a TV series just now and a scene stuck in my head… got me thinking..

 Eliminate the weakest link – make your team stronger

 I have not proactively eliminated the weakest link.
 When I failed to do so, the team as a whole just couldn’t get ahead.
 The team as a whole always had to drag the weakest teammate.
 There were several team members that could’ve shone brighter, gone even further in their professional careers, bettered themselves.
-But they were held back by the weaker teammates despite trying to help them out.
+But they were held back by the weaker teammates despite their trying to help these folks out.

 They needed their coach to help them.
 I failed them as I was more of a manager during those times – when I really should have been a coach.

 Don’t make this mistake.
 Your job is to recruit the team, train each team member, push them harder each day, help them shine on the courts while you stand on the sidelines.
 Whether you like it or not, your job is also to let go of people that are just not moving up.

 Always be on recruitment mode